LynarStudios/ls-standard-library/README.md

 #### Encoding ####

-To encode a byte field (e.g. binaries) for transfer the __Base64__ encoding / decoding functionality is being provided by this submodule as a first feature.
+To encode a byte field (e.g. a binary file) for transfer the __Base64__ encoding / decoding functionality is being provided by this submodule as a first feature.

 #### Event ####

-This submodule comes with an __Event__ class, as well as with handlers and managers to provide an intuitive event managing for your application.
+This submodule comes with an __Event__ class, as well as with handlers and managers to provide an intuitive event handling for your application.

 #### IO ####